 His other business interests now extend to work investigating medical device design, human error in emergency medicine, and retained instruments during elective surgery.

 Like many things we take for granted, the concepts of evidence and science emerged before our time.
 But where do these ideas come from?
 What came before?
-What does it mean to be empirical, and what can designers learn from one of its founding fathers, the radical sceptic David Hume?
+What does it mean to be empirical, and what can designers learn from one of its founding fathers, David Hume?

 After graduating with an English degree, Ben busied himself in the world of web development.
 It turns out that the collision of humanities and engineering is a great foundation for a career in UX design.